Quantum sensing with a spin ensemble in a two-dimensional material

 As shown in Fig.~\ref{fig:Fig2}e, we observe modulated coherence dynamics (\textcircled{ I} and \textcircled{ II}), accompanied by an overall envelope decay (\textcircled{ III}).
-Physically, these three regimes correspond to: \textcircled{ I}, entanglement with neighboring nuclear spins; \textcircled{ II}, their subsequent disentanglement; and \textcircled{ III}, complete decoherence as the sensor gradually couples to more distant spins in a larger bath and to extrinsic classical noise sources (Fig.~\ref{fig:Fig2}f).
+Physically, these three regimes correspond to entanglement with neighboring nuclear spins (\textcircled{ I}), their subsequent disentanglement (\textcircled{ II}), and complete decoherence (\textcircled{ III}) as the sensor progressively couples to more distant spins in a larger bath and to extrinsic classical noise sources (Fig.~\ref{fig:Fig2}f).Formally, the decoherence dynamics, $C(T)$, can be analytically modeled as~\cite{childress2006coherent, qiu2021nuclear}